way-rs/way-rs/README.md

 ### I am a developer named Lake.

-- :seedling: Very familiar with rust but I am learning C.
+- :seedling: Learning rust and C. And I know a little bit of Javascript.

 - :penguin: I use Linux (Artix by the way (On a macbook by the way)).